virtualpain/fiction/README.md

 This few things I considered missing before version 1:

-* using liquid to render template, current html generation are hardcoded
 * custom template (must be .html) and style (css, less, sass, scss) if defined in the config.
 Template will be located in storyname/template
 * license texts (defined in config)
 * pagination through chapters